 - Consume more eggs.
 Eggs are rich sources of protein and complete amino acids.
 The egg white and yolk contain all nine essential amino acids.
 In addition, eggs also have high vitamin B2 and B12 content.
 Vitamin B2 maintains heart health and B12 is helpful in hormone production.

 - Grass-fed and organic meat proteins.
-100% grass-fed lean beef is rich in amino acids, organic chicken, turkey and wild caught salmon is also abundant in protein.
+100% grass-fed lean beef is rich in amino acids, organic chicken, turkey and wild-caught salmon is also abundant in protein.

 - Whey protein.
-Grass-fed dairy, cold-processed and non-denatured whey protein have high amounts of branched chain amino acids which can boost your levels.
+Grass-fed dairy, cold-processed and non-denatured whey protein have high amounts of branched-chain amino acids which can boost your levels.

 - Bone broth.
 Aside from its ability to give you amino acids, bone broth also heals the gut, which allows us to absorb amino acids more.
 It also speeds up collagen and glutamine, two of the most important amino acids in our body.

 We all have different protein or amino acid needs.
 Besides our nutritional needs, weight, age and gender are some factors to consider too.
-The recommended daily protein intake to maintain amino acids is 56 per grams for men and 46 grams for women.
+The recommended daily protein intake to maintain amino acids is 56 per gram for men and 46 grams for women.

 More About Essential Amino Acids!

 Do you know that there are three types of essential amino acids?
 Check out their differences and the best food sources for every type!